kevindooley/pands-project/README.md

         5.9          3.0           5.1          1.8     Iris-virginica
 ~~~

-By using sample we are able to view the last 5 rows in the dataset
+**By using sample we are able to view the last 5 rows in the dataset.**
 ~~~py
 #Displays 10 random rows from the set
 print(df.sample(10))
 ~~~
-Output - - top level infomation from 10 random rows in the data set
 ~~~python
      sepal_length  sepal_width  petal_length  petal_width          species
 145           6.7          3.0           5.2          2.3   Iris-virginica